nramenta/flow/README.md

 ## Iteration

-Use `for` tags to iterate through each element of an array or iterator.
+Use the `for` tag to iterate through each element of an array or iterator.
 Use the optional `else` clause to implicitly branch if no iteration occurs:

     {% for link in links %}
         <a href="{{ link.url }}">{{ link.title }}</a> {% else %}